Pranitha161/Flight_Booking_System_Reactive_JWT/README.md

 # Flight Booking System – Dockerized Microservices Architecture

 This project is a scalable, modular flight booking system built using Spring Boot microservices.
-It demonstrates centralized authentication, role-based access control (RBAC), service discovery, and inter-service communication using Feign clients and Kafka.
+It demonstrates centralized authentication, role-based access control (RBAC), service discovery, and inter-service communication using Feign clients and Kafka and Email Service.

 ---